HiMeditator/auto-caption/README_en.md

         | <b>English</b>
         | <a href="./README_ja.md">日本語</a> |
     </p>
-    <p><i>Version 0.6.0 has been released, featuring a major refactor of the subtitle engine code to improve code extensibility.
-More subtitle engines are being developed...</i></p>
+    <p><i>Version 0.7.0 has been released, imporving the software interface and adding software log display.
+The local caption engine is under development and is expected to be released in the form of Python code...</i></p>
 </div>

 ![](./assets/media/main_en.png)